Granulopoiesis: Granulocyte lineage determination

-Granulopoiesis, as well as the rest of haematopoiesis, begins from a haematopoietic stem cells.
+Granulopoiesis, as well as the rest of haematopoiesis, begins from a haematopoietic stem cell.
 These are multipotent cells that reside in the bone marrow niche and have the ability to give rise to all haematopoietic cells, as well as the ability of self renewal.
 They give rise to either a common lymphoid progenitor (CLP, a progenitor for all lymphoid cells) or a common myeloid progenitor, CMP, an oligopotent progenitor cell, that gives rise to the myeloid part of the haematopoietic tree.
 The first stage of the myeloid lineage is a granulocyte - monocyte progenitor (GMP), still an oligopotent progenitor, which then develops into unipotent cells that will later on form a population of granulocytes, as well as a population of monocytes.
 The first unipotent cell in granulopoiesis is a myeloblast.

 Committed granulopoiesis

 Committed granulopoiesis consists of maturation stages of unipotent cells.
 The first cell that starts to resemble a granulocyte is a myeloblast.
 It is characterized by large oval nucleus that takes up most of the space in the cell and very little cytoplasm.
 The next developmental stage, a promyelocyte, still has a large oval nucleus, but there is more cytoplasm in the cell at this point, also cytoplasmic granules are beginning to form.
 The development of granules continues with the next stage, a myelocyte.
 At this point, the nucleus is starting to shrink.
 At the stage of a metamyelocyte the cell nucleus is becoming kidney-shaped and it becomes even more bent in the stage of a band cell.
 The maturation is finished with the emergence of a segmented nucleus that is specific for a mature granulocyte.